First Nagorno-Karabakh War: Capture of Shusha

 On 26 January 1992, the Azerbaijani forces stationed in Shusha encircled and attacked the nearby Armenian village Karintak (located on the way from Shusha to Stepanakert) in an attempt to capture it.
 This operation was conducted by Azerbaijan's then-defence minister Tajedin Mekhtiev and was supposed to prepare the ground for a future attack on Stepanakert.
 The operation failed as the villagers and the Armenian fighters strongly retaliated.
 Mekhtiev was ambushed and up to 70 Azeri soldiers died.
 After this debacle, Mekhtiev left Shusha and was fired as defence minister.

 On 28 March, Azerbaijani troops deployed to attack Stepanakert, attacked Armenian positions above the village Kərkicahan from the village of Dzhangasan.
 During the afternoon of the next day, Azerbaijani units took up positions in close proximity to the city, but were quickly repulsed by the Armenians.

 In the ensuing months after the capture of Khojaly, Azerbaijani commanders holding out in the region's last bastion of Shusha began a large-scale artillery bombardment with Grad rocket launchers against Stepanakert.
 By April, the shelling had forced many of the 50,000 people living in Stepanakert to seek refuge in underground bunkers and basements.
 Facing ground incursions near the city's outlying areas, military leaders in Nagorno-Karabakh organized an offensive to take the town.

 On 8 May a force of several hundred Armenian troops accompanied by tanks and helicopters attacked Shusha.
 Fierce fighting took place in the town's streets and several hundred men were killed on both sides.
 Although the Armenians were outnumbered and outgunned by the Azerbaijani Army, they managed to capture the town and force the Azerbaijanis to retreat on 9 May.

 The capture of Shusha resonated loudly in neighbouring Turkey.
 Its relations with Armenia had grown better after it had declared its independence from the Soviet Union; they gradually worsened as a result of Armenia's gains in the Nagorno-Karabakh region.
 Turkey's prime minister Suleyman Demirel said that he was under intense pressure by his people to have his country intervene and aid Azerbaijan.
 Demirel was opposed to such an intervention, saying that Turkey's entrance into the war would trigger an even greater Muslim-Christian conflict (Turkey is overwhelmingly Muslim).

-Turkey never sent troops to Azerbaijan but did contribute substantial military aid and advisers.
+Turkey sent mercenary infantry composed of Turkish nationalists to Azerbaijan and also contributed substantial military aid and advisers.
+In addition, Turkey also blockaded supplies from being transferred to Armenia, including humanitarian aid.
 In May 1992, the military commander of the CIS forces, Marshal Yevgeny Shaposhnikov, issued a warning to Western nations, especially the United States, to not interfere with the conflict in the Caucasus, stating it would "place us [the Commonwealth] on the verge of a third world war and that cannot be allowed".